deltabayou/deltabayou.github.io/_posts/2018-07-19-TheOfficersTemptation-2.md

 It sent him over the edge.
 His whole body seemed to tense up and then suddenly break with release as she rode him.
 He gasped, eyes shut tight as he wove the flood of his release, filling her with his seed.
 She sank against his chest, breathing heavily as his heart gradually slowed.
 “My husband is coming back next week,” she said softly.
 “But I want to see you.
 I don’t think I can stop.”

 “I can’t either,” he said, choosing to ignore the unfortunate mention of her husband.
 He paused, pulling her close to his chest.
-“My family is thinking of touring the continent-- Italy.
+“My family is thinking of touring the continent--Italy.
 I may be gone for a few weeks.”

 “No,” she said.
 “I couldn’t bear it!
 I need you to be near.”

 He kissed the top of her head.
 “We will figure something out, my dove.
 Perhaps I will find some way to extricate myself from their plans.”

 She hesitated.
-“Marlowe, you know my hus-- you know Nicholas, correct?
+“Marlowe, you know my hus--you know Nicholas, correct?
 Your family is acquainted.”

 He tensed.
 “Yes.”